jayarous/JoMarket/design_plan.md

 - Status update actions (en route, arrived, delivered, issue reported) with photo proof upload
 - Earnings ledger, performance metrics, and schedule availability management
 - Safety/support quick actions (contact dispatch, emergency protocols)

+## 5. Supabase seed data workflow

+Keeping everyone on the same schema/data snapshot avoids “empty app” demos and ensures dashboards have something to render.
+Use this workflow whenever a new developer joins or when resetting staging:

+1. **Base schema**: run `migrations/sql_migration.sql` (or the split files) against your Supabase project.
+2. **Local auth users**: create three test accounts via Supabase Auth -> Users (shopper@example.test, vendor_owner@example.test, delivery_staff@example.test).
+Copy their UUIDs.
+3. **Seed scripts**:
+   - `migrations/seed_dev.sql` – buyer-facing catalog (categories, vendors, products) and basic vendor setup.
+Replace placeholder UUIDs with the auth user IDs you just created.
+   - `migrations/seed_dashboard_samples.sql` – optional extra data for analytics/shipments if you need fuller dashboards.
+4. **Run helper script**: from repo root `.\scripts\run_migrations.ps1 -ConnectionString $conn -SqlFile migrations/seed_dev.sql` (same for the dashboard samples file).
+The script wraps `psql` so Windows devs don’t have to remember flags.
+5. **Env sync**: confirm `.env` (or `--dart-define`) points at the project where you loaded the seeds.
+The app refuses to start if `SUPABASE_KEY` is missing to prevent accidental prod hits.
+6. **Verification checklist**:
+   - Shopper dashboard shows at least 1 category and 1 featured product.
+   - Vendor dashboard (when you assign the vendor_owner user to a vendor via `user_roles`) lists the seeded products/shipments.
+   - Delivery dashboard lists the seeded marketplace shipments once you insert the user into `delivery_staff`.

+Document any additional fixtures per feature as you build them so this workflow stays living documentation.

 ### Admin & Moderation (Future)
 - Dedicated web console for support staff covering user management, dispute resolution, content moderation, and platform configuration.